xingdi1990/Attribute2Sketch2Face/README.md

 # Attribute2Sketch2Face
-This repository is for our work on [Attribute2Sketch2Face:](https://arxiv.org/pdf/1801.00077.pdf).
+This repository is for our work on [Attribute2Sketch2Face: Face Synthesis from Visual Attributes via Sketch using Conditional VAEs and GANs](https://arxiv.org/pdf/1801.00077.pdf).

 ## Dependencies: